Welcome to the Maternal Infant Health Program. MIHP is Michigan's largest home visiting program for Medicaid-eligible pregnant women and infants.

 - Consists of standardized trainings, forms, interventions and plan of cares.

-- Requires communication with Medicaid Providers and Medicaid Health Plans.
+- Requires communication and coordination with Medicaid Providers and Medicaid Health Plans.

 - Has a state wide database for Risk Identifiers and Discharge Summaries